Figure It Out (Royal Blood song)

 "Figure It Out" is a song written by Mike Kerr and Ben Thatcher of British rock duo Royal Blood.
 The song was originally recorded by the duo for the band's eponymous debut studio album, Royal Blood, where it appears as the third track on the album.
-The track also appeared on the band's fourth single, released by Black Mammoth Records and Warner Bros.
-Records on 18 August 2014 as the lead single promoting Royal Blood.
+It was released as the band's fourth single from the album by Black Mammoth Records and Warner Bros.
+Records on 18 August 2014.

 Album artwork was designed from an original piece titled 'Deeps' by London-based artist Dan Hillier.

 Track listing

 Personnel

 Partly adapted from Out of the Black liner notes.